-Family Pomacentridae
+2.1 Family Pomacentridae

-The clown fishes and damselfishes are very attractive and hence they are in good demand in the marine aquarium trade.
+The clown fishes and damsel fishes are very attractive and hence they are in good demand in the marine aquarium trade.
 They are small hardy fishes and are typically highly coloured.
-The major genera of damselfishes in our waters are Chromis, Dascyllus, Abudefduf, Pomacentrus, Chrysiptera and Neopomacentrus.
+The major genera of damsel fishes in our waters are Chromis, Dascyllus, Abudefduf, Pomacentrus, Chrysiptera and Neopomacentrus.
 The anemone fishes (clown fishes) belong to the genus Amphiprion.
 They are associated with sea anemones, since they possess mucous coating over their body by which they are resisting to stinging of sea anemone.
-The major species of Pomacentrids in Indian waters include Amphiprion sebae, A. ocellaris, A. percula, Chromis viridis, Pomacentrus pavo, P. cearuleus, Dascyllus auranus, D. trimaculatus, D. reticulatus, D. carneus, Neopomacentrus cyanomos, N. nemurus, Chrysiptera unimaculata, Abudefduf vaigiensis, A. septemfasciatus and A. bengalensis.
+The major species of Pomacentrids in Indian waters include Amphiprion sebae, Amphiprion ocellaris, Amphiprion percula, Chromis viridis, Pomacentrus pavo, Pomacentrus cearuleus, Dascyllus auranus, Dascyllus trimaculaltus, Dascyllus reticulatus, Dascyllus carneus, Neopomacentrus cyanomos, Neopomacentrus nemurus, Chrysiptera unimaculata, Abudefduf vaigiensis, Abudefduf septemfasciatus and Abudefduf bengalensis.

-Family Labridae
+2.2 Family Labridae

-There are many colourful species of wrasses belonging to this family in the Indian rocky coasts and reef areas.
-The characteristic of wrasse is its swimming style, using only the pectoral fins to row itself along, but shooting suddenly ahead by body motion.
+There are many colourful spices of wrasses belonging to this family in the Indian rocky coasts and reef areas.
+A characteristic of wrasse is its swimming style, using only the pectoral fins to row itself along, but shooting suddenly ahead by body motion.
 The major genera of labrids available in our waters are Gomphosus Halichoeres, Stethojulis, Thalassoma, Labroides, Cheilinus, Anampses, Coris, and Bodianus.
-The major species include Thalassoma lunare, Anampses caeruleopunctatus, Gomphosus caeruleus, Labroides dimidiatus, Halichoeres scapularis, H. marginatus, Stethojulis albovittata, S. strigiventer, Coris gaimardi, C. formosa, Cheilinus undulates and C. trilobatus.
+The major species include Thalassoma lunare, Anampses caeruleopunctatus, Gomphosus caeruleus, Labroides dimidiatus, Halichoeres scapularis, Halichoeres marginatus, Stethojulis albovittata, Stethojulis strigiventer, Coris gaimardi, Coris formosa, Cheilinus undulates and Cheilinus trilobatus.

-Family Scaridae
+2.3 Family Scaridae

 Parrot fishes of this family are of striking colours.
-Their name comes from the heavy parrot like beak, which is formed of their fused teeth.
+Their name comes from the heavy parrot like beak which is formed of their fused teeth.
 The common genera include Scarus and Leptoscarus.
-The major species include Leptoscarus vaigiensis, Scarus sordidus, S. psittatus, S. ghobban and S. scaber.
+The major species includes Leptoscarus vaigiensis, Scarus sordidus, Scarus psittatus, Scarus ghobban and Scarus scaber.

-Family Pomacanthidae
+2.4 Family Pomacanthidae

-The marine angelfishes are known for their grace and beauty.
+The marine angel fishes are known for their grace and beauty.
 The major genera in our water include Pomacanthus and Centropyge.
-The common species are Pomacanthus imperator, P. annularis, P. semicircualtus, Centropyge multispinis.
+The common species are Pomacanthus imperator, Pomacanthus annularis, Pomacanthus semicircualtus and Centropyge multispinis.

-Family Chaetodonidae
+2.5 Family Chaetodonidae

 This family includes butterfly fishes and banner fishes.
 Butterfly fishes are small, swift and surprisingly well patterned and bright coloured fishes which are abundantly represented in the Indian Coast.
-The common species in our waters include Chaetodon collaris, C. auriga, C. lunula, C. decussates, C. vagabundus, C. meyeri and C. trifasciatus.
+The common species in our waters include Chaetodon collaris, Chaetodon auriga, Chaetodon lunula, Chaetodon decussates, Chaetodon vagabundus, Chaetodon meyeri and Chaetodon trifasciatus.
 The banner fishes are represented by genus Heniochus.
-H. acuminatus is very attractive in the aquarium.
+Heniochus acuminatus is very attractive in the aquarium.
 It has black and white stripes and yellow on the dorsal and tail fins.

-Family Acanthuridae
+2.6 Family Acanthuridae

-Surgeonfishes of this family have oval body shape because of the identical rounded shapes of soft dorsal and pectoral fins.
+Surgeon fishes of this family have oval body shape because of the identical rounded shapes of soft dorsal and pectoral fins.
 Their name is derived from the sharp knife like spine on each side of the caudal peduncle.
 The common genera in our water include Acanthurus, Ctenochaetus, Zebrasoma and Naso.
-The common species are Ctenochaetus strigosus, Acanthurus triostegus, A. leucosternon, A. lineatus, A. nigricauda, Zebrasoma veliferum, Naso unicornis and N. litturatus.
+The common species are Ctenochaetus strigosus, Acanthurus triostegus, Acanthurus leucosternon, Acanthurus lineatus, Acanthurus nigricauda, Zebrasoma veliferum, Naso unicornis and Naso litturatus.

-Family Zanclidae
+2.7 Family Zanclidae

 Zanclus canescens is the only species of this family.
-The snout is projected, tube-like and there are horns like protuberances over the eyes.
+The snout is projected, tube-like and there are horn like protuberances over the eyes.

-Family Scorpaenidae
+2.8 Family Scorpaenidae

-Lionfishes of this family owe their name to the spreading pectoral and dorsal fins.
+Lion fishes of this family owe their name to the spreading pectoral and dorsal fins.
 It is the wild beauty in a marine aquarium.
 They are occasionally found in our rocky and coral seas.
 The common species in our waters are Pterois volitans and Dendrochirus zebra.

-Family Syngnathidae
+2.9 Family Syngnathidae